COVID-19 UPDATE (AUGUST 1, 2021)

 At one time, the owner ran a castor-oil mill on the property.
 From his wharf on Brownsville Creek, he also shipped huge loads of corn to New York and New England via chartered vessels.

 According to Whitelaw's Virginia's Eastern Shore, Mr. Upshur added a frame wing onto the family's 1806 three-story brick home because of the many relatives who lived there.
 He is claimed to have said, "There is no place to put the sole of my foot."

 The historic Brownsville house continues to welcome neighbors and guests during VVCR's annual Holiday Open House and Open Farm events.

 What TNC Is Doing

-In partnership with the Virginia Department of Game & Inland Fisheries and the U.S. Fish and Wildlife Service's Partners for Fish and Wildlife Program, the Conservancy placed Brownsville Preserve in the Wildlife Enhancement Program.
-We have created shallow-water impoundments and planted crops and hedgerows that enhance habitat for birds.
+In partnership with the Virginia Department of Game & Inland Fisheries and the U.S. Fish and Wildlife Service's Partners for Fish and Wildlife Program, TNC placed Brownsville Preserve in the Wildlife Enhancement Program.
+We manage shallow-water impoundments and hedgerows that enhance habitat for birds.

 Brownsville also hosts the Volgenau Virginia Coast Reserve office, and a dock on the property is a launching point for staff members heading out to work on the barrier islands.